elastic/security-research/content/whitepapers/2021/07/01.threat-intel-filebeat-module/article.md

 By default, the AlienVault OTX feed is enabled but requires configuration.
 The feed includes various file and network data with additional context for significant dates, tags, etc.

 The API token is the "OTX Key" that you retrieved during the AlienVault OTX setup steps.
-You’ll enter that as the value for `var.api_token:`
+You'll enter that as the value for `var.api_token:`

 ```yaml title='Code Block 6 - Configuring the AlienVault OTX Feed'